pingcap/docs-cn/dev/how-to/get-started/tidb-binlog.md

 TiDB-Binlog is particularly useful when you migrate data from MySQL or MariaDB to TiDB, in which case you may use the TiDB DM (Data Migration) platform to get data from a MySQL/MariaDB cluster into TiDB, and then use TiDB-Binlog to keep a separate, downstream MySQL/MariaDB instance/cluster in sync with your TiDB cluster.
 TiDB-Binlog enables application traffic to TiDB to be pushed to a downstream MySQL or MariaDB instance/cluster, which reduces the risk of a migration to TiDB because you can easily revert the application to MySQL or MariaDB without downtime or data loss.

-See [TiDB-Binlog Cluster User Guide](/reference/tools/tidb-binlog/overview.md) for more information.
+See [TiDB Binlog Cluster User Guide](/reference/tidb-binlog-overview.md) for more information.

 ## Architecture